-Chris Doctor enters his fourth season as an assistant coach with the Penn State men’s lacrosse team during the 2013-14 academic year.
-Doctor was pivotal to Penn State's 2013 success as the Lions went 12-5 with a CAA regular season crown and a NCAA Tournament appearance.
+Chris Doctor enters his seventh season as an assistant coach with the Penn State men’s lacrosse team during the 2017 season.

 Prior to Penn State, Doctor served as offensive coordinator at Lafayette for four seasons (2007-10).
 With the Leopards, Doctor assisted with planning daily practices and recruiting.
 He helped coach seven All-Patriot League players and a league Midfielder of the Year and Rookie of the Year.

 At Lafayette, Doctor helped coach the nation’s leader in goals per game in 2009 and, in 2010, the team finished among the nation’s top 10 in goals per game as Lafayette made the Patriot League tournament for the first time in program history.